 Still, abortion opponents have pushed the boundaries of the landmark Roe v.
 Wade decision in recent years by seeking to curtail abortions at earlier stages of pregnancy.

-The Albuquerque measure was patterned after restrictions enacted by a dozen states based on hotly debated medical research suggesting a foetus feels pain starting at 20 weeks of gestation.
+The Albuquerque measure is patterned after restrictions enacted by 12 states on hotly debated medical research suggesting a fetus feels pain starting at 20 weeks of gestation.

 Two of those states, North Dakota and Arkansas, went further by also recently banning abortion as early as six and 12 weeks, respectively.
 Those more restrictive bans have been put on hold by courts.
 Courts have likewise blocked 20-week abortion bans in Arizona, Georgia and Idaho.

 Albuquerque is home to two of the few facilities in the region that perform late-term abortions - the Southwestern Women's Options clinic and the University of New Mexico Center for Reproductive Health.

 Their existence has led abortion foes to refer to Albuquerque as the "late-term abortion capital of the country" and to target the city for the municipal ban, said Elisa Martinez, executive director of the group Protect ABQ Women and Children, which supports the measure.